BugraTohumcu/java-swing-calculator/README.md

 3. Use the operator buttons to perform arithmetic operations.
 4. Additional functionalities like exponentiation and square root are available.
 5. The calculation history is displayed in the text fields.

-## Features

-- Addition (+), Subtraction (-), Multiplication (x), Division (÷)
-- Exponentiation (x^n), Square Root (√x)
-- Clearing input and calculation history
-- Input validation for numerical operations
-- Error handling for graceful handling of invalid input or operations
-- Responsive UI with intuitive button layout
-- Button hover effect for enhanced user experience

-## Installation

-To run this application, ensure you have Java installed on your system.

-1. Clone this repository to your local machine.
-2. Compile the source files using any Java compiler.
-3. Run the `CalculatorApp` class to start the application.

-## Usage

-1. Launch the application.
-2. Use the number buttons to input numeric values.
-3. Use the operator buttons to perform arithmetic operations.
-4. Additional functionalities like exponentiation and square root are available.
-5. The calculation history is displayed in the text fields.
 6. Click the "=" button to get the result of the expression.
 7. Use the "C" button to clear the input and calculation history.